Medy-Qwerty/Trid-Kernel/README.md

 # Trid-Kernel
-Trid-Kernel is an excellent base for creating your own game
+Trid-Kernel is an excellent base for creating your operating system